JinChen-tw/pynqz2_dpu140/README.md

    PYNQ-Z2 Board Setup

-   - 1. Set the **Boot** jumper to the SD position.
+   -1.Set the **Boot** jumper to the SD position.
 (This sets the board to boot from the Micro-SD card)
-   - 2. To power the board from the micro USB cable, set the Power jumper to the USB position
+   -2.To power the board from the micro USB cable, set the Power jumper to the USB position
-   - 3. Insert the Micro SD card loaded with the image into the Micro SD
+   -3.Insert the Micro SD card loaded with the image into the Micro SD
-   - 4. Connect the **USB cable** to your PC/Laptop, and to the PROG - UART MicroUSB port on the board
+   -4.Connect the **USB cable** to your PC/Laptop, and to the PROG - UART MicroUSB port on the board
-   - 5. Connect the **Ethernet cable**  to your PC/Laptop, and to the RJ45 port on the board
+   -5.Connect the **Ethernet cable**  to your PC/Laptop, and to the RJ45 port on the board
-   - 6. Turn on the PYNQ-Z2
+   -6.Turn on the PYNQ-Z2

    Opening a USB Serial Terminal